Advertiser Disclosure

 I’ve been strict about my single-card strategy for some time now.
 The peace of mind of having 1 credit card bill — rather than several — is worth the small sacrifice for me.

 However, there’s nothing wrong with taking new opportunities or adjusting your strategy to fit your travel needs.
-Here’s why I applied for The New United℠ Business Card, the trick I used after being approved, and why I think it’s vastly underrated.
+Here’s why I applied for United℠ Business Card, the trick I used after being approved, and why I think it’s vastly underrated.

 Advertisement